facelessuser/coloraide/docs/src/markdown/temperature.md

 `planck_step`     | This controls the resolution at which the wavelengths in the CMFs are used to calculate the points along the Planckian locus. `#!py 5` (5nm) is used as the default as it provides decent performance vs accuracy.

-To use an different CMFs, such as the CIE 10˚ Standard Observer, we can add the plugin with our desired configuration, overwriting the defaults.
+To use a different white point, such as the D50, we could override the default plugin.

 ```py play
 from coloraide import cmfs